VanechekDenisik/runner-test/README.md

 functionality).
 Instead of this, systems like Collectables, Characters depend on it.
 This is the example of dependency inversion in practice.
 I used such architecture because implementation of specific bonuses logic of in-game mechanics is not the responsibility of Bonuses system.
-Also I want to change the code of the system as rarely as possible.
+Also I want to change the code of the Bonuses system as rarely as possible.

 ## Easy to read namings in unity
 I think it is quite important to select easy to understand namings in code.
 But it is